Skip to main content

 Yes - children may stay at school or childcare until the end of the day but cannot return until after they have had the first treatment.
 Keep the area covered for the first 3 days if participating in activities with person-to-person contact.

-No - unless there are a fever or behavior changes.
+Roseola No - Exclusion is not necessary unless there is a fever or behavior changes.

 Yeast Infections